Exclusive: Aramco listing plan halted, oil giant disbands advisors - sources

 Aramco had a budget which it used to pay advisors until the end of June.
 This has not been renewed, one of sources said.

-"The advisors have been put on standby," a third source, a senior oil industry official said.
+"The advisors have been put on standby," a third source, a senior oil industry official, said.

 "The IPO has not been officially called off, but the likelihood of it not happening at all is greater than it being on."